2025–26 AFC Women's Champions League: Knockout stage

-The knockout stage will be played in a single-leg knockout format.
+The knockout stage is being played in a single-leg knockout format.
 The semi-finals and the final match will be played in a centralised location.

 Draw

-The draw will be held in January 2026.
-For the quarter-finals, teams will be seeded based on their performance in the group stage.
-The three group winners and the best second-placed team will be seeded and will also be the hosts for the match.
-Teams from the same group will not be drawn against each other.
+The draw was held on 15 January 2026.
+For the quarter-finals, teams were seeded based on their performance in the group stage.
+The three group winners and the best second-placed team were seeded, hosting the match.
+Teams from the same group could not be drawn against each other.